Deducteam/resystance/README.md

-# ReSyStanCe: Rewrite Systems Statistics 'n Counts
+# Resystance: Rewrite Systems Statistics
-ReSyStanCe is a tool to collect statistics on rewrite systems written in the [lambdapi](https://github.com/deducteam/lambdapi) format.
+Resystance is a tool to collect statistics on rewrite systems written in the [lambdapi](https://github.com/deducteam/lambdapi) format.

 ## Installation